Guiss-Guiss/ScriptumAI/Installation/Installation_guide .md

 - If you face problems with Ollama or model downloads, check your internet connection and firewall settings.
 - For any Python package installation issues, ensure you're using the correct version of pip within your virtual environment.

-If you continue to experience problems, please refer to the official documentation for each component or seek assistance in the ScriptumAI community forums.
+If you continue to experience problems, please refer to the official documentation for each component.